Zoom Mobile vs. Desktop App: Know the Differences

 - Managing blocked contacts

-Features available only on Zoom desktop and the iOS apps
+Features available only on Zoom desktop, Android, and iOS apps

 - Virtual backgrounds